treeverse/lakeFS/docs/reference/upgrade.md

 # Upgrading lakeFS
 {: .no_toc }

+Note: For a fully managed lakeFS service with guaranteed SLAs, try https://lakefs.cloud {: .note }

 Upgrading lakeFS from a previous version usually just requires re-deploying with the latest image (or downloading the latest version if you're using the binary).
 If you're upgrading, check whether the [release](https://github.com/treeverse/lakeFS/releases) requires a migration.